 (2) Unless before or at the trial the Court otherwise orders, no plan, photograph or model shall be receivable in evidence at the trial in a case unless at least 28 days before the trial the parties, other than the party who intends to produce it, are given the opportunity to inspect it and to agree to its admission without further proof.

-[Rule 45G inserted in Gazette 10 Dec 2010 p.
+[Rule 45G inserted: Gazette 10 Dec 2010 p.
 6265.]

 45H.
 Outline of submissions

+(1A) The RSC Order 34 rule 1A does not apply to a case.

 (1) A party must file and serve the “Outline of submissions” —

 (a) 42 days before the trial date, if the party is the plaintiff; or